BarbyKelly/project-5/README.md

 - Search products by special celebrations or occasions
 - Filter products using multiple criteria eg Stone Art - Birthday - Age 5
 - Filter art based on tools (pencil, paint, water-color, marker, paper, stone, canvas)
+- Only downloadable products (which would change the target audience, and marketing)

 **Other Features**
 - Live classes with Site Visitors, creating Art, discussing techniques, sharing ideas